-Based on a Scenario by Jason Bulmahn
+by Jason Bulmahn

-With the Harvest Festival fast approaching, the town of Highfolk is preparing for its annual race of heroes.
+With the Harvest festival fast approaching, the town of Highfolk is preparing for its annual Race of Heroes.
 Glory goes to the fastest team.
-Can you stand up to the test, and win fame and fortune.
-An introductory regional module set in Highfolk for first level PCs only.
-Those players that have played HIG1-01 A Path Less Traveled may not play this scenario.
+Can you stand up to the test, and win fame and fortune?
+An adventure for characters level 1-2.

-DUNGEONS & DRAGONS, D&D, GREYHAWK and RPGA are registered trademarks of Wizards of the Coast, Inc. LIVING GREYHAWK is a trademark of Wizards of the Coast, Inc. Tournament detail copyright 2000 by Wizards of the Coast, Inc. ALL RIGHTS RESERVED.
+DUNGEONS & DRAGONS, D&D, GREYHAWK, and RPGA are registered trademarks of Wizards of the Coast, Inc. LIVING GREYHAWK is a trademark of Wizards of the Coast, Inc. Scenario detail copyright 2000 by Wizards of the Coast, Inc. ALL RIGHTS RESERVED.
 This scenario is intended for tournament use only and may not be reproduced without approval of the RPGA Network.